-With a total of nine room types to choose from, the Venetian is guaranteed to have the perfect room for every guest.
+With a total of nine room types to choose from, the Venetian hotel is guaranteed to have the perfect room for every guest.
 You can choose from:

-- The Luxury Suite aka King Suite: At 650 square feet (sq. ft.), this room includes 1 Grand King bed and still manages a separated living room and an oversized bath.
+- The Luxury Suite aka King Suite: At 650 square feet (sq. ft.), this standard room includes 1 Grand King bed and still manages a separated living room and an oversized bath.
 Ability to request a room with a Strip view.

 - The Bella Suite: Slightly larger than the Luxury at 700 sq. ft., this option gives you 2 Queen beds, a separated living room, and an oversized bath.
 The room is equipped with remote control shades.

 - The Rialto Suite: Upgrade to 1,100 sq. ft. and get 2 Queens, a sleeper sofa, separated living room, and an oversized bath.

 - The Piazza Suite: A true luxury suite that includes an Italian Marble foyer, Grand King bed, 1.5 baths and a separate powder room in its 1,400 sq. ft.